 Origen was his pupil.

 After Augustine, considered the greatest of the Christian writers.

 Apparently, the first to use the word “trinity.”

 Born: Possibly Palestine

 A student of Clement Of Alexandria.

-Taught some bad teachings such as pre-existence of souls and universalism.
+Had some bad teachings, such as the pre-existence of souls, and universalism.